Shi Yan NG

 After completing her postdoctoral training at Professor Lee Rubin’s laboratory at Harvard University, Shi Yan joined IMCB in 2015 to launch her independent research career, where she studied mechanisms of neurodegenerative diseases using patient-derived induced pluripotent stem cells.

-Shi Yan completed her Bachelor in Science with First Class Honours at the National University of Singapore (NUS) and her PhD with Lawrence Stanton at the Genome Institute of Singapore (GIS), A*STAR, under the NUS Graduate School (NGSS) scholarship.
+Shi Yan completed her Bachelor of Science with First Class Honours at the National University of Singapore (NUS) and her PhD with Lawrence Stanton at the Genome Institute of Singapore (GIS), A*STAR, under the NUS Graduate School (NGSS) Scholarship.

 Shi Yan has won several fellowships and awards for her work, including the L’Oréal for Women in Science National Fellowship (2019), the National Research Foundation (NRF) Fellowship (Class of 2018), the A*STAR International Fellowship (2012), and the Merck Millipore Young Scientist Award (2011).